SMSF Property Lawyers & Conveyancers

 Need to Know Info - Self Managed Super Fund Property Purchases

 Are you considering buying property with your self managed super fund, or have you already made the purchase?
 Whether you are still in the consideration stage, or have already bought, an Ascendia SMSF property lawyer can check over all particulars to ensure legal compliancy is met when buying real estate with super.

 Why should you have Ascendia Audit your SMSF Property

-Routinely, we are asked to review work undertaken by other professionals in relation to properties owned in superannuation funds.
+Routinely, our SMSF property solicitors are asked by clients to review work undertaken by other professionals in relation to properties owned in superannuation funds.

 Surprisingly, a decent percentage of these properties are incorrectly held or there are errors in the ownership, which may result in a notice of non–compliance being issued upon the annual audit of the fund.

 The acquisition of a property into a superannuation fund is a very specific area in which any professional advisor needs knowledge of both property law and conveyancing as well as knowledge of the restrictions placed on the superannuation fund in their ownership of the property.

 Common Problems to Avoid when Buying Property with Superannuation